Ed Flynn (politician): 2017 election to the Boston City Council

-City Council tenure

-First term (2018–2019)
+First council term (2018–2019)

 Flynn took office, becoming only the third individual to hold the council's 2nd district seat since it was established in 1984.
 After joining the council, Flynn stopped working as a probation officer at the Suffolk Superior Court.

 In December 2018, the Boston City Council unanimously voted to pass an ordinance that Flynn authored with Lydia Edwards that extended the period of repayment for back taxes by low-income elder residents, and forgave interest.

 During campaigning, Flynn supported restricting short-term rentals.
 In June 2018, Flynn voted for an ordinance which regulated short-term rentals in the city by restricting short-term rentals to owner-occupied housing units, requiring hosts to register with the city, and requiring the city to collect and publish data on short-term rentals The ordinance's adoption was endorsed both by then-City Council President Michelle Wu and then-mayor Marty Walsh.
 In hearings prior to its 11-2 adoption by the City Council, Flynn supported the ordinance.
 He argued that it would preserve the ability for neighborhoods like Chinatown to accommodate working-class immigrants as residents, and highlighted a need to, "defend our communities from commercialization, investor speculation and to protect the fabric of our neighborhoods."
 In late-2019, Flynn partnered with Councilwomen Wu and Edwards to hold a hearing meant to identify possible loopholes in the enforcement of the short-term rental regulation ordinance adopted the previous year.